Andrey Koreshkov: Return to Bellator

-Koreshkov faced Sabah Homasi in his return to Bellator MMA on August 13, 2021 at Bellator 264.
+Koreshkov faced Sabah Homasi in his return to Bellator MMA on August 13, 2021, at Bellator 264.
 He won the bout in dominant fashion onroute to a unanimous decision victory.

-Koreshkov was scheduled to face Rustam Khabilov on October 23, 2021 at Bellator 269.
+Koreshkov was scheduled to face Rustam Khabilov on October 23, 2021, at Bellator 269.
 However the bout was scrapped after Khabilov came down with a sickness.

-Koreshkov was scheduled to face Mukhamed Berkhamov on February 19, 2022 at Bellator 274.
+Koreshkov was scheduled to face Mukhamed Berkhamov on February 19, 2022, at Bellator 274.
 However, Berkhamov pulled out of the bout at the beginning of February and was replaced by Chance Rencountre.
 He won the bout via spinning back kick which broke 5 of his opponents ribs and punctured his lung, 38 seconds into the bout.

-Making a quick turnaround, Koreshkov was scheduled to face Paul Daley on May 13, 2022 at Bellator 281.
+Making a quick turnaround, Koreshkov was scheduled to face Paul Daley on May 13, 2022, at Bellator 281.
 However, due to undisclosed reasons, Koreshkov pulled out of the bout and was replaced by Wendell Giácomo.

-With his last bout being canceled, Koreshkov, while still under contract with Bellator, faced Leonardo Cavalheiro on June 18, 2022 at Shlemenko Fighting Championship 4.
+With his last bout being canceled, Koreshkov, while still under contract with Bellator, faced Leonardo Cavalheiro on June 18, 2022, at Shlemenko Fighting Championship 4.
 Koreshkov won the bout via ground and pound TKO in the second round.

+Koreshkov made his return to Bellator against Lorenz Larkin on July 30, 2023, at Bellator MMA x Rizin 2.
+He won the bout by split decision.

+Professional Fighters League

+In his PFL debut, Koreshkov faced Magomed Umalatov on April 19, 2024, at PFL 3 (2024).
+Umalatov's power punching & wrestling proved to be effective against Koreshkov, who was close to getting finished during the fight, but managed to survive until the final bell and lost via unanimous decision.

+Koreshkov next faced Goiti Yamauchi at PFL 6 (2024) on June 28, 2024, winning the fight via unanimous decision.

+On February 11, 2025, the promotion officially revealed that Koreshkov will join the 2025 PFL Welterweight Tournament.
+In the opening round, he faced Jason Jackson at PFL 1 on April 3, 2025.
+He lost the fight via a technical submission due to a rear-naked choke in the second round.